Coolbob134/Project_Cosmic/Cosmic/levels.md

 ### HIGH SCORE

-The high score (event 42) is and exception to the normal event syntax.
+The high score (event 42) is an exception to the normal event syntax.
 It uses X_coord as a counter to store the high score.
 It must be positioned in the first line of the level file.

 ## LEVEL PROGRESSION